Is there any preference between a street address and a PO Box?

 345 Airport Rd

-Thus, if you have a preference between a street address and a PO Box, put the preferred address on the first line and the "backup" address on the second line.
+Thus, if you prefer a street address over a PO Box, put the preferred address on the first line and the "backup" address on the second line.
 (More detail)

 Let's look at one more example.